joshnabbott/assignments/README.md

-# ZibaSec Homework Assignments
+# Homework Assignments

-This is a central repo with all of our take-home assignments.
+This is a central repo with most of our take-home assignments.

 ## Instructions